oroinc/documentation/admin_guide/marketing_tools_config/tracking_settings.rst

   :header: "Option", "Description", "Default"
   :widths: 10, 30, 10

   "**Enable Dynamic Tracking**","If enabled, tracking data will be processed in the real-time mode.
-Please note that this may affect performance.","Enabled"
+Please note that this may affect performance.","Disabled"
   "**Log Rotation Interval**","Defines how often log files must be processed if **Dynamic Tracking** is disabled.","1 hour" "**Piwik Host**","The field must be specified if you want the tracking data to be sent to a Piwik account.
 The value corresponds to the Piwik analytics URL of your account.","None"
   "**Piwik Token Auth**","The field must be specified if you want the tracking data to be sent to a Piwik account.
 The value corresponds to the Piwik `token_auth <http://piwik.org/faq/general/faq_114/>`_ field.","None"